bberak/react-native-game-engine/README.md

 ## Handbook

-See the [React Native Game Engine Handbook](https://github.com/bberak/react-native-game-engine-handbook) for a complimentary app, detailed examples and ideas.
+See the [React Native Game Engine Handbook](https://github.com/bberak/react-native-game-engine-handbook) for a complimentary app, examples and ideas.

 <a href="https://github.com/bberak/react-native-game-engine-handbook">
   <p align="center">